-Each online marketplace has a slightly different way they operate.
 How to choose the best marketplace for you will depend on what you’re selling, who your target audience is, and how you want to do business e.g. transaction and distribution.

 Some marketplaces like eBay expect you to manage your customer’s entire shopping experience.
-They give you the tools to sell your products and communicate with your buyer, but they rely on you to manage your stock and handle the logistics of getting the sold item to its new owner.
+They give you the tools to sell your products and communicate with your buyer, but they rely on you to manage your stock and handle the logistics of getting them sold item to its new owner.

-Spend time to get your listing correct
+Spend time to get your online offer correct